Brilliant deals · Updated 2026

 Brilliant Discount: Free Trial + Annual Savings for Quantum Computing

 Brilliant doesn't publish single-use coupon codes.
-What you get instead: a 14-day full-platform free trial and a substantial discount on the annual plan compared to monthly billing.
+What you get instead: a free trial (typically 7 days) and a substantial discount on the annual plan compared to monthly billing.
 Below is the current public deal, exactly what works in 2026, and which Brilliant courses are worth the subscription if your goal is quantum computing.

 Current Brilliant offer